 - Demand payment without allowing the taxpayer to question or appeal the amount owed.

 - Require the taxpayer pay their taxes a certain way.
-For example, demand taxpayers use a prepaid debit card or iTunes card.
+For example, demand taxpayers use a prepaid debit card, gift card or wire transfer.

 - Ask for credit or debit card numbers over the phone.